New Here? Welcome!

 What to Expect

-We recognize that many people visiting a church for the first time do so with a bit of uncertainty and fear, but we trust that you will feel warmly welcomed and made to feel comfortable at St. Michael's.
+We recognize that many people visiting a church for the first time do so with a bit of uncertainty and fear, but it is our hope and prayer that you feel warmly welcomed and experience a sense of community and belonging at St. Michael's.

 St. Michael's is a community of faith, a church home, composed of families, couples and singles of a variety of ages and backgrounds who bring with them their joys and sorrows, their hopes and fears, their dreams and doubts.

-We gather to have our faith nurtured that we might go out into the world secure in God's love and to care for all people in God's name.
+We gather to have our faith nurtured that we might go out into the world secure in God's love and to care for people and creation in God's name.

 If you scroll down, you'll find more helpful information about St. Michaels.
 But the best way to get to know St. Michael's is to talk with people here.
 Don't hesitate to strike up a conversation with one of our pastors, an usher, or people sitting with you in the pew to learn more about our worship, education, fellowship and service in the world.